 What would make a young lady earn money (by babysitting and selling jewelry) for the purpose of leaving one impoverished area and “vacationing” in another?
 That is exactly what Lydia Fastzkie did, coming to Allendale last month (this article was written by her mom, Shannan).

 Poverty Is the Same, and Different

 The culture of poverty in Eleuthera (Bahamas) is very similar to Allendale.
-There are the same Basic Problems: Poor Education, Teen Pregnancy, and Disconnected Dads in both areas.
+There are the same Basic Problems (Poor Education, Teen Pregnancy, and Disconnected Dads) in both regions.
 But we have to be careful of how we perceive what poverty is and what it looks like.

 According to the U.S. Census Bureau, the poverty level for a family of five is about $26,000.
 (For the record, most of the children in the after school program where I work live in households where the household income is under $18,000.)
 That is a dad working full time, and a mom working 30 hours per week, each earning less than eight dollars an hour.
 How much do you earn?

 Even at this level, what you probably picture as poverty may differ from what you would expect.
 In fact, this article from the Heritage Foundation explains that most of the supposedly 30 million Americans who are living in “poverty” have amenities such as air conditioning, a car, home entertainment (Xbox, cable, flat screen TVs), and a microwave oven.
 While not denying or minimizing poverty, this report says that the common misrepresentations can cause confusion and a non-ideal allocation of resources.

 But be careful, as Shannan explains, about applying your middle-class mindset to the poverty-class.
 We may not understand why so many in this culture own an iPhone and an iPod, or buy a $1 bag of chips instead of saving for a meal.
 It is an issue of immediate gratification.